joaomateusferr/mac-utils/README.md

 # Mac Scripts
-A project that contains useful scripts for macOS using shell script
+A repository that contains useful scripts for macOS using shell script.